-In the 7 Series/Zynq-7000 SoC and later devices XPE spreadsheets, the Memory Generator wizard allows you to enter block memory information in the spreadsheet.
+In the 7 series/Zynq[®]-7000 SoC and later devices XPE spreadsheets, the Memory Generator wizard allows you to enter block memory information in the spreadsheet.
 You can access the Memory Generator Wizard by clicking the Manage IP button on the Summary sheet or the IP Manager sheet, or the Add Memory button on the Block RAM sheet.
 The XPE Memory Generator wizard provides a simplified method of filling in the Block RAM sheet in XPE.
 To populate the Block RAM sheet using the XPE Memory Generator Wizard (example shown below is for 7 series devices):

-- 1. Open the Memory Generator wizard by doing one of the following: - On the Block RAM sheet, click the Add Memory button.
+1. Open the Memory Generator wizard using one of the following methods:

+On the Logic Sheet, click Add Memory.

-🚰 Add Memory
+Add Memory